Z01011010Z/MusicTag/README.md

-# MusicTag
+# ParshendiTui
-MusicTag is a music player that takes a different aproach to playlist.
+ParshendiTui is a music player that takes a different aproach to playlist.
 Filter your music library with your custom tags to make playlists on demand.

 ### Installation